mathemacode/PSF_ERAU/README.md

  - Queries to validate data

  ## Entity-Relationship Diagram
- I will not be editing the format of this database, as it's given to me in this format and thus would require much unnecessary effort to make adjustments.
+ I will be adding a RemovalID and PlacementID to use as Primary Keys to this database design.
  I have made this ERD specifically for Postgres implementation.
+The structure is otherwise unchanged from how it is provided.
  ![ERD](./docs/PSF_ERD.png)